- Feline Herpesvirus infection

 Primary vaccination course

-Maternal antibodies interfere with the response to vaccination until 8 weeks of age on average (Poulet, 2007); the primary course of vaccination is therefore usually started at around nine weeks of age, although some products are licensed for earlier use.
-Kittens should receive a second vaccination two to four weeks later, with the second given around twelve weeks of age.
+Kittens: Maternal antibodies interfere with the response to vaccination until 8 weeks of age on average (Poulet, 2007); the primary course of vaccination is therefore usually started at around 9 weeks of age, although some products are licensed for earlier use.
+Kittens should receive a second vaccination 2 to 4 weeks later, with the second given around 12 weeks of age.
 This protocol has been developed to ensure optimal protection.
 For longer intervals, no information is available.
+After the kitten primary vaccination course all cats receive an additional vaccine dose at 10 to 16 months of age; this will ensure adequate vaccine induced immunity for cats that may not have adequately responded to the primary course.

-In contrast to vaccines against other infectious agents, where a single vaccination is acceptable for adult cats of unknown or uncertain vaccination status, in the case of FHV two vaccinations at an interval of two to four weeks are recommended, irrespective of the vaccine type.
+Adult cats: In contrast to vaccines against other infectious agents, where a single vaccination is acceptable for adult cats of unknown or uncertain vaccination status, in the case of FHV two vaccinations at an interval of 2 to 4 weeks are recommended, irrespective of the vaccine type, and a boost one year later.

-ABCD recommends that boosters should be given at annual intervals to protect individual cats against field infections.
-In low-risk situations (e.g. indoor-only cats without contact to other cats), three-yearly intervals are recommended.
-An informed decision should be taken on the basis of a risk-benefit analysis, but annual boosters are particularly important in high risk situations e.g. for boarding and breeding catteries.
+ABCD recommends that further revaccinations should be given at annual intervals to protect individual cats against field infections.
+In low-risk situations (e.g. indoor-only cats without contact to other cats), three-yearly intervals may suffice.
+An informed decision should be taken on the basis of a risk-benefit analysis, but annual revaccinations are particularly important in high risk situations, e.g. for boarding and breeding catteries.

-Experimental studies and serological surveys in the field have clearly shown that immunity against FHV lasts longer than one year (Lappin et al., 2002, Mouzin et al., 2004; EBM grade II).
+Experimental studies and serological surveys in the field have clearly shown that immunity against FHV lasts longer than one year (Lappin et al., 2002; Mouzin et al., 2004; EBM grade II).
 However, there is a significant proportion of cats for which this may not be true.
-While most cats in the field either have antibody against FCV and FPV, or show an anamnestic response after the booster, only around 30% have titres against FHV, and around 20% fail to react to booster vaccinations (Lappin et al., 2002, Mouzin et al., 2004).
+While most cats in the field either have antibody against FCV and FPV, or show an anamnestic response after the revaccination, only around 30% have titres against FHV, and around 20% fail to react to revaccinations (Lappin et al., 2002; Mouzin et al., 2004).
 In experimental vaccine efficacy studies, protection clearly decreases with time.

-If booster vaccinations have lapsed, a single injection is adequate if the interval since the last vaccination is less than three years; if it is more than three years, two injections three weeks apart should be applied.
+If revaccinations have lapsed, a single injection is adequate if the interval since the last vaccination is not more than three years; if it is more than three years, two injections three weeks apart should be applied.

 Boosters using FHV vaccines produced by different manufacturers are acceptable.